translate/translate/docs/commands/pofilter.rst

 --autocorrect        output automatic corrections where possible rather than describing issues --language=LANG      set target language code (e.g. af-ZA) [required for spell check].
 This will help to make pofilter aware of the conventions of your language
---openoffice         use the standard checks for OpenOffice translations --mozilla            use the standard checks for Mozilla translations --drupal            use the standard checks for Drupal translations --gnome              use the standard checks for Gnome translations
+--openoffice         use the standard checks for OpenOffice translations --libreoffice        use the standard checks for LibreOffice translations --mozilla            use the standard checks for Mozilla translations --drupal            use the standard checks for Drupal translations --gnome              use the standard checks for Gnome translations